 Three business and one non-profit award were chosen.
 The Rotary Club of Surrey also awarded a $1000 bursary to Orville and Ruth Lee Consulting, who operate health care and social assistance for people with developmental disabilities.

-In 2015, the organizing committee welcomed WorkBC Employment Services Centre, and a Rotary at Work BC Coordinator.
-The major sponsorship was provided by Vancity.
+The organizing committee welcomed Surrey WorkBC Employment Services Centres, and a Rotary at Work BC Coordinator.
+The Gold sponsorship was provided by Vancity.
+The 2015 organizing committee made a decision to simplify the event name from ILSA to ‘Inclusive Employer Awards’.

 Gordon Ross, Director of Employment Initiatives (Inclusion BC) addressed the audience in his keynote speech on the ‘Ready, Willing and Able’ initiative.
 The event attendance surpassed expectations, selling out at 160 attendees.

-Four business and one non-profit award were chosen.
+Four businesses and one non-profit award were chosen.
 The Rotary Club of Surrey also awarded a $1000 bursary to the LEAP* program of the Delta Community Living Society (DCLS).

 *The Leading Employment and Achieving Possibilities (LEAP) pilot project will support young adults who are transitioning from school to work.

-The 3rd Annual Inclusive Employer Awards event celebrated September’s BC Disability Employment Month and kicked off October’s Community Living month in BC as well as National Disability Employment Awareness month.
-The September 29, 2016 event recognized Surrey, Delta and White Rock employers for their innovative and inclusive business practices.
+September 29, 2016 marked another year for the Inclusive Employer Awards that coincided with September’s BC Disability Employment Month and kicked off October’s Community Living month in BC as well as National Disability Employment Awareness month.
+The event recognized Surrey, Delta and White Rock employers for their innovative and inclusive business practices.
 Over 150 people attended an awards dinner at the Surrey Arts Centre, celebrating 40 business nominees who have created meaningful employment opportunities for individuals with disabilities.

 Sponsored by Vancity, WCG Services, GARRY THIND, Personal Real Estate Corporation, and Media Sponsor SURREY604, the event included written congratulations from Hon.
 Michelle Stilwell, Minister of Social Development and Social Innovation, remarks from the Mayor of Surrey’s office, Vancity Board Director Lily Grewal, and Community Living BC VP of Strategic Initiatives Jack Styan.

-The 3rd Annual Inclusive Employer Awards featured a 5-member panel presentation representing topics ranging from large and small business philosophy and success stories; available assistive technologies; guidance for employers on employee mental health issues; and provincial systems and services that are in place for an employer or employee.
+The 2016 Inclusive Employer Awards featured a 5-member panel presentation representing topics ranging from large and small business philosophy and success stories; available assistive technologies; guidance for employers on employee mental health issues; and provincial systems and services that are in place for an employer or employee.

-The 3rd Annual Inclusive Employer Awards was the result of a collaborative effort by the City of Surrey, Measuring Up Committee, Rotary Club of Surrey, Milieu Family Services, Community Living BC and Surrey Work BC Employment Services Centres.
-For more information about how to become an inclusive employer, contact Community Living BC, Surrey office at 604-501-8310 or go to www.communitylivingbc.ca
+The 2016 Inclusive Employer Awards was the result of a collaborative effort by the City of Surrey (Measuring Up Committee), Rotary Club of Surrey, Milieu Family Services, Community Living BC and Surrey Work BC Employment Services Centres.